-Priority booking for Festival Friends opens on Monday 06 March.
-General booking opens on Monday 13 March.
+Priority booking for Festival Friends opens on Monday, 06 March.
+General booking tickets will fo on sale from Monday, 13 March.

-The Theatre Box Office oversees all ticket sales in person, by phone and online.
+The Chipping Norton Theatre Box Office oversees all ticket sales in person, by phone and online.

 The festival is based in the centre of Chipping Norton.
 All the venues are within a 10-minute walk of each other, which makes getting to consecutive events at different venues possible and practical

 Chipping Norton sits on the A44 between Oxford and Worcester and the A361 between Burford and Banbury.
 For those with a Satnav, OX7 5DD will put you in the centre of town next to the Town Hall.
 If you arrive by car, look out for signs to the designated parking.